modern-email/FOSDEM-24/README.md

 posts, etc.

-Submissions **must** be made through Pretalx (https://pretalx.fosdem.org/fosdem-2024/cfp) no later than December 1st.
+Submissions **must** be made through Pretalx (https://pretalx.fosdem.org/fosdem-2024/cfp) no later than ~December 1st~ December 4th (23:59 CET) (updated).

 The suggested duration for a talk is **25 minutes** (20 minutes presentation + 5 minutes Q&A).
 However, we *explicitly* invite you to propose the best duration for your talk.
 If the best way to present your project is a **5-minute lightning talk**, we'll happily arrange a lightning session!

 Depending on the proposals, we may contact you to adapt the time of the session to fit the devroom schedule.

 **Important**: Choose "**Modern Email**" in the track drop-down menu when submitting your proposal.
 Otherwise, your proposal might go unnoticed!